Rock paper scissors: Additional weapons

-The French game "pierre, papier, ciseaux, puits" (stone, paper, scissors, well) is unbalanced; both the stone and scissors fall in the well and lose to it, while paper covers both stone and well.
+The French game pierre, papier, ciseaux, puits (stone, paper, scissors, well) is unbalanced; both the stone and scissors fall in the well and lose to it, while paper covers both stone and well.
 This means two "weapons", well and paper, can defeat two moves, while the other two weapons each defeat only one of the other three choices.
-The rock has no advantage to well, so optimal strategy is to play each of the other objects (paper, scissors and well) one third of the time.
+The stone has no advantage to well, so optimal strategy is to play each of the other objects (paper, scissors and well) one-third of the time.

 Variants in which the number of moves is an odd number and each move defeats exactly half of the other moves while being defeated by the other half are typically considered.
 Variations with up to 101 different moves have been published.
 Adding new gestures has the effect of reducing the odds of a tie, while increasing the complexity of the game.
 The probability of a tie in an odd-number-of-weapons game can be calculated based on the number of weapons n as 1/n, so the probability of a tie is 1/3 in standard rock paper scissors, but 1/5 in a version that offered five moves instead of three.

 One popular five-weapon expansion is "rock paper scissors Spock lizard", invented by Sam Kass and Karen Bryla, which adds "Spock" and "lizard" to the standard three choices.
 "Spock" is signified with the Star Trek Vulcan salute, while "lizard" is shown by forming the hand into a sock-puppet-like mouth.
 Spock smashes scissors and vaporizes rock; he is poisoned by lizard and disproved by paper.
 Lizard poisons Spock and eats paper; it is crushed by rock and decapitated by scissors.
 This variant was mentioned in a 2005 article in The Times of London and was later the subject of an episode of the American sitcom The Big Bang Theory in 2008 (as rock-paper-scissors-lizard-Spock).

 A game-theoretic analysis showed that 4 variants of 582 possible variations using 5 different weapons have non-trivial mixed strategy equilibria.
 The most representative game of these 4 is "rock, paper, scissors, fire, water".
 Rock beats scissors, paper beats rock, scissors beats paper, fire beats everything except water, and water is beaten by everything except it beats fire.
 The perfect game-theoretic strategy is to use rock, paper, and scissors $\frac{1}{9}$ of the time and $\frac{1}{3}$ of the time for fire and water.
 Nevertheless, experiments show that people underuse water and overuse rock, paper, and scissors in this game.